couchbase/kv_engine/docs/Document.md

 ### Expiry time

-The exiration time is a 32 bit value representing the number of seconds from process startup for when the document will expire.
+The exiration time is time_t value representing the absolute time for when the document will expire.
 The value *0* means never expire.

 ### Number of bytes